 Risks

-- The toxins daphne toxin and mezerein are naturally produced in the bark, leaves, and fruit of the daphne.
-Eating any of them can result in mild toxicity in dogs characterized by hypersalivation, vomiting, and bloody diarrhea.
+- The toxins daphnetoxin and mezerein are naturally produced in the bark, leaves, and fruit of the daphne.
+Eating any of these parts can result in mild toxicity in dogs, characterized by hypersalivation, vomiting, and bloody diarrhea.

-- Severe cases of daphne poisoning in canines may cause kidney inflammations, seizures, and coma.
+- Severe cases of daphne poisoning in canines may cause kidney inflammation, seizures, and coma.

-- Chewing on the daphne can result in ulceration and the formation of blisters in the mouth of dogs.
+- Chewing on the daphne can lead to ulceration and the formation of blisters in the mouths of dogs.